 The severity depends on the consequences of the action.
 In the above example the consequence would be how soundly the brother was beaten.
-If the injures were minor it would be an Offence while if the wound take days or weeks to go away it is a Sin.
-However, if Roderic broke his brother's leg and crippled him it would be a Violation.
+If the injuries were minor it would be an Offence, while if the wounds took longer to heal it would be a Sin.
+However, if Roderic shattered his brother's leg, crippling him, it would be a Violation.

-Actions can qualify for ore than one category.
+Actions can qualify for more than one category.
 In the above example, Roderic committed both Violence and Blasphemy.
 Another example would be if someone turned against their church, which might be a Betrayal and a Blasphemy.

-If a character's actions qualify as multiple crimes use the most severe as the base.
-For related but separate crimes, only use the most severe.
-For example, someone breaks into a home and begins stealing, but is caught so the thief kills the owner.
+Each action is considered separately.
+For related yet separate actions only use the most severe.
+For example, a burglar breaks into a home to steal valuables but is caught, so the thief kills the owner.
 The check would only apply to the worst crime: the murder.
-No points would be gained for the burglary.
+No corruption points would be gained for the burglary, which is a separate act.